viper-adnan/Warez/Telegram.md

 **[`^        back to top        ^`](#)**

 ### Telegram Cracking Channels
+- [Keygen Fortress](https://anonym.to/?https://t.me/keygen_fortress) - Keygens and cracks only.
+- [King_of_cracking](https://anonym.to/?https://t.me/king_0f_cracking) - Free daily cracking tools, proxies and more.
 - [The404Cracking](https://anonym.to/?https://t.me/The404Cracking) - Claims to be the best cracking channel on Telegram.
-- [King_of_cracking](https://anonym.to/?https://t.me/king_0f_cracking) - Free daily cracking tools, proxies and more.

 **[`^        back to top        ^`](#)**